Significance Of Jade In Chinese Culture

 Jade burial suit Image Source: Tumblr

 Jade is also seen as a stone that provides protection.
 Therefore, it is quite an ideal gift to someone you want to show respect or seamless love.
-It is a stone of money, love, and a healer of Heart Chakra.
+The benefits of Jade include guiding money into your life, finding love, and is a healer of Heart Chakra.
 The artistic endeavour of carving out figures from Jade is an integral part of Chinese culture.
 They are kept at homes and/or gifted to friends and relatives.
 These figures have significance attached which correspond to Jade being a provider of clarity.

 Some of these artifacts are: